 The Atlantic Ocean plays host to a perpetual conveyor belt that transports heat from the equator up to the North Atlantic.

 The graphic below shows the two main features of the AMOC: the first is the flow of warm, salty water in the upper layers of the ocean northwards from the Gulf of Mexico (red line).
-This is also known as the “Gulf Stream”.
+This is made up of the “Gulf Stream” to the south and the “North Atlantic Current” further north.
 The second is the cooling and freshening of water in the high latitudes of the Atlantic, which then sinks and returns southwards towards the equator at much deeper depths (blue line).

 The AMOC forms part of a wider network of global ocean circulations patterns that transports heat all around the world.